Skip to main content

 5. Create a user and assign it the Reporter role.

-• Click on Add User and create a user with the monitor role.
+• Click Add User and create a user with the monitor role.

 EMC Data Domain

-2. Select Administration → Access from the left panel.
+2. Select Administration → Access on the left panel.

 3. Go to the Local Users tab.